jonathan-annett/glitch-zenpoint-repl/README.md

 based on zenpoint (see below)

-to add to your glitch project:
+to add to your glitch project, add ` "glitch-zenpoint-repl": "github:jonathan-annett/glitch-zenpoint-repl#73273b26efba37391b0d7bfd7c96f266eb009114"` to package.json:

     {
         "dependancies" : {